 – Patients Without Borders (2020)

-Many international universities have also set up branch campuses in Malaysia in recent years.
-This includes Curtin University in Sarawak, University of Reading Malaysia and Xiamen University Malaysia.
+This includes Heriot-Watt University in Putrajaya, Curtin University in Sarawak, University of Reading Malaysia and Xiamen University Malaysia.

 for a furnished 3-bedroom condominium in the suburbs of Kuala Lumpur